ivmarcos/sequelize-version/README.md

     //version model schema
     schema: 'audit',

-    //you can use another sequelize instance
+    //you can use another sequelize instance (overrides default - sequelize from origin model)
     sequelize: new Sequelize(...),

     //attributes to ignore from origin model